CarlOfHoly/smestad.xyz/README.md

 # smestad.xyz

 Here you can find the code for my website, smestad.xyz.
-It is a open source project, so feel free to use any code here as long as you follow the MIT license code of conduct
+It is a open source project, so feel free to use any code here as long as you follow the GPL license code of conduct

 ## About the project